sixtytwosecond/Airline_On-Time_Arrivals/README.md

 # Result
 The predictor has over 95% accuracy.
-The performance of Random Forest is better than Logistic Regression in this case.
+The performance of Random Forest is better than Logistic Regression in this case as the AUC is larger.

 Interestingly CARRIER_DELAY is found to be closely correlated to the Arrival Delay, followed by WEATHER_DELAY.